devstratum/divchart/README.md

 # DivChart

-A simple JavaScript charts, graphs generator with output to html blocks.
+A simple JavaScript charts, graphs generator with output to html blocks

 ## Features